arpitbbhayani/system-design-questions/superfast-kv.md

 ## Core Requirements

- - should be able to `GET`, `PUT`, `DEL` on keys
+ - should be able to `GET`, `PUT`, `DEL` on a key
  - all operations should happen as fast as possible with complexity of `O(1)`
- - this engine is not distributed and will run on just a single node
+ - this KV store is not distributed and will run on just a single node

 ##  High Level Requirements
 <!--hs-->